 If you're anything like me, you're a sucker for a name brand.
 Despite wanting to be above it, I die when I see the new Marc Jacobs handbags or Prada runway show at Fashion Week.
 Also, if you're anything like me, your bag costs more than what's in your bank account and realistically you shouldn't be buying that Chanel watch that costs more than your rent.

 Just recently, I heard through the grape-vine about a little video-chat sensation called Chatroulette.
 Now, we have all heard of Skype, a video chat used to communicate with friends for free.
-But creators of Chatroulette decided to float to the rebellious side of things and create a video chat for strangers
+But creators of Chatroulette decided to float to the rebellious side of things and create a video chat for stranger

 It was just another daily Facebook-check when a message from Mark Zuckerberg appeared on the top of my newsfeed.
 Blah, blah, blah.
 Shut up, shut up, shut up.
 We know there are millions of users on Facebook - my mother is on it for God's sake - no need to write us a message about it, Mark!